ismioutlook/infra-global-projects/README.md

 If you want to change the existing infra, you should raise a PR against `main` branch and collaborate on the PR. **The merge of PR is also controlled by atlantis meaning you must not merge your PRs yourself**.

 If you want to define a new terraform stack, you need to create a directory like [main](main/) which must contain the same structure with [envs](main/envs/) subdirectory containing env specific conf files.
 You then need to update [atlantis.yaml](atlantis.yaml) file and add the new stack there. **Be aware, we are using workspaces and there is 1:1 relationship between workspace and environment.**

+## Role Assignments

+This is a how-to section about granting accessing to Azure resources to different teams.
+Following general points **must** be considered:

+- The role assignment must be done via **code**.
+The SPs used in atlantis for both non-prod and prod have access to grant roles.
+- Principle of least privilege must be followed.
+- Use a narrow scope, for instance, if AKS access is needed, the scope should be on the cluster/namespace level instead of subscription/resource group level.
+- Use AD group names instance of object IDs.
+Use data source to fetch the corresponding object ID.
+Please see [here](https://dev.azure.com/ELX-Marketing-DevOps/infra-global-projects/_git/infra-global-projects-v1?path=/main/data.tf&version=GBmain&line=47&lineEnd=48&lineStartColumn=1&lineEndColumn=1&lineStyle=plain&_a=contents).
+- Use existing Azure specified roles where needed as most of the needs can be fulfilled by them.
+Custom roles may be created on need.

+In this repo, the role assignment is already been done for various infra components like AKS and APIM.
+For AKS, please see [this](https://sdlcwiki.electrolux.com/x/cElKCg) page for the RBAC recommendations.

+Once a request comes you need to simply raise a PR and add the respective group to the already existing component like for AKS [here](https://dev.azure.com/ELX-Marketing-DevOps/infra-global-projects/_git/infra-global-projects-v1?path=/main/variables.tf&version=GBmain&line=275&lineEnd=276&lineStartColumn=1&lineEndColumn=1&lineStyle=plain&_a=contents) or in the [environment specific files](https://dev.azure.com/ELX-Marketing-DevOps/infra-global-projects/_git/infra-global-projects-v1?path=/main/envs).

+If the infra component was created manually, we must still do role assignment via **code**.
+We may use datasource to fetch the resource info and use the information in role assignment.

+Here is an [example PR](https://dev.azure.com/ELX-Marketing-DevOps/infra-global-projects/_git/infra-global-projects-v1/pullrequest/5124) to grant API gateway access to ODL developers.